Frequently Asked Questions (FAQs)

 Welding fumes can contain carcinogenic, mutagenic or reproductive toxic components, such as chromium(VI) compounds, nickel compounds, cadmium and its inorganic compounds, beryllium and inorganic beryllium compounds, inorganic lead and its compounds, cobalt and carcinogenic cobalt compounds.
 This is due to specific constituents of the fume being classified under CLP (as per the above examples).
 Welding fume containing these are regarded as carcinogenic and are regulated under Carcinogens Legislation.

-The update to the Carcinogens Directive to include reprotoxins means that the carbon monoxide produced during welding is also subject to the Carcinogens Regulations (update pending).
+The update to the Carcinogens Directive to include reprotoxic substances means that the carbon monoxide produced during welding is now subject to the Safety, Health and Welfare at Work (Carcinogens, Mutagens and Reprotoxic Substances) Regulations, 2024.

 In addition, there is currently a proposal to add Welding fume to Annex 1 of the Carcinogens and Mutagens Directive.
 This Annex contains a list of substances, mixtures and processes which are carcinogenic.
 The definition of ‘carcinogen’ means a substance, mixture or process referred to in Annex I as well as a substance or mixture released by a process referred to in that Annex.
 This means all welding fumes will be classified as carcinogenic.